- Product range

 - Complete new construction 1972-1984

 - Distribution & sales

 Our traditional brewing processes take a lot more time and energy than conventional brewing methods.
 However, they define our quality philosophy in keeping with the concept of monastic enterprises: “Our tradition is being progressive and we owe our progress to a long tradition.”

-We attach particularly great importance to two of these processes because they represent in exemplary fashion the Andechs brewing tradition on the Holy Mountain of Bavaria, a tradition we continue fostering today with the aid of ultra modern brewing technology.
+We place special emphasis on two of these processes, since they exemplify the Andechs brewing tradition on the Holy Mountain in Bavaria, which we maintain with the help of the latest brewing technology.